-I heard a phrase recently that really resonated with me.
+I heard a phrase a while ago that really resonated with me.
 It was, “we aren’t born hating our bodies.
 We are taught to.”
 How real is that statement?
 In the world we live in, the media portrays the perfect body as thin and lean.
 And if our bodies don’t match that image, we put a lot of stress on ourselves.
 Some have even gotten to the point that they develop eating disorders because of how they feel.

 Get The Rest You Need